Alphanumiral/AlphaScanner/README.txt

 Mass scanning your inventory:
-BE ON THE PAIMON MENU THE APPEARS WHEN YOU PRESS "ESCAPE" DURING GAMEPLAY Check every tickbox for the items you want and fill in the corresponding information Click the "Begin Mass Scan" button
+BE ON THE PAIMON MENU THE APPEARS WHEN YOU PRESS "ESCAPE" DURING GAMEPLAY Check every tickbox for the items you want and fill in the corresponding information Click the "Begin Mass Scan" button.
+If needed, hold the 'q' key for a bit and it will interrupt the scanning process.

 Achievements:
 Optionally can merge with paimon.moe data.
 This is useful if you want to import your achievements while retaining your wish history, since uploading just the achievements would otherwise overwrite it